As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 The most comprehensive homeopathic remedy for fending off cold and flu viruses is reformulated each year to make it specific to the current virus strain.
 For prevention, you can take 10-20 drops once per week.
 For when you’re actually sick, you can take it multiple times per day.

 Mushroom extracts are known to provide immense support to the immune system, in particular to help it fight off viruses.
 Take one capsule once or twice daily – both for prevention and when you get sick.
-There is also a mushroom extract in a throat spray form that can be useful as well (log in to your account at DrDoniStore.com to find these).
+There is also a mushroom extract in a throat spray form that can be useful as well at DrDoniStore.com.

 Vital for calcium absorption, we get vitamin D through exposure to sunlight.
 Considering that light exposure is lower in the fall and winter, it is probably a good idea to supplement our intake at this time of year (unless you live near the equator).
 Vitamin D also supports immune function.
 5000 iu per day is a standard dose, but it is better to have your vitamin D levels tested in your blood to know where you stand and how much you need to take every day.
 The optimal blood level of 25 OH vitamin D is 70.